Squirkey89/Gino-s-Italian-Portfolio-project/README.md

    * The image below shows the bug before it was fixed.
 The footer overlaps the header and navigation bar when viewing on mobile devices.
    ![bug](https://user-images.githubusercontent.com/91072896/143229122-dceba326-afec-457b-82ad-b3078935e8d4.png)
 * The problem was solved by adding z-index:11; to the header and z-index:1; to the footer.
 Once the header index number is higher than the footer index the header and navigation bar would overlap the footer as I had intended.
+* After my website was deployed, I had a second problem on the about.html page.
+My website has a fixed header.
+This was causing issues because the fixed header was preventing input fields from working correctly in the form.
+I could only use the input fields when I scrolled to the top of the form.
+But as I scroll down further the input fields fail to work.
+* I tried to solve this with positioning and using z-index but this did not work.
+With some help from Slack, I fixed this issue by removing the 400px height from my header, and the form now works correctly.

 # Unfixed Bugs<div id='id-unfixed'/>
 * When testing the website on iPhone 12 Pro.
 In the footer, the contact number appears in blue text and is underlined.